Phalcode/gamevault-docs/docs/server-docs/websockets.md

 ---
-sidebar_position: 8
+sidebar_position: 9
 ---

 # WebSockets

 :::warning Work in progress

-GameVault doesn't fully use Websockets yet.
-Both the client and the server are still lacking a full implementation.
-Right now, it's just a basic version to begin with on the server.
-If you're interested in how we're doing with implementing Websockets, you can check out [this page on GitHub](https://github.com/Phalcode/gamevault-app/issues/205) to see our progress.
+GameVault's WebSocket support is still in an early state.
+It is implemented on the server, but **no client uses it yet**.
+If you're interested in how we're doing with implementing WebSockets, you can check out [this page on GitHub](https://github.com/Phalcode/gamevault-app/issues/205) to see our progress.

 :::

 GameVault Backend 9.0.0 introduced WebSockets.
 The implementation uses [Socket.io](https://socket.io/), which in turn relies on the WebSocket protocol.

 WebSockets enable real-time communication between the server and clients.
-Clients can request data, and the server can also push updates on its own.
+Clients can send data to the server, and the server can also push updates on its own.

-To use this feature, make sure WebSocket support is enabled on your machine, network, or reverse proxy.

-The API is documented via AsyncAPI standard in `/api/docs/async`.
-However, please note that, at the time of writing, this documentation may not run on Docker due to a bug.
-If you encounter this issue, you can refer to the source code for manual implementation.
+The WebSocket server runs on the same HTTP(S) port as the REST API (`SERVER_PORT`, or `SERVER_HTTPS_PORT` when HTTPS is enabled) using the default Socket.IO path `/socket.io`.
+No separate port or additional configuration is required.
+If you use a reverse proxy, make sure WebSocket upgrade requests are forwarded.

 ## Activities